 The figures demonstrate that UAVQDS produces results in good agreement with the exact solver, as the dots representing the exact solutions overlap with the UAVQDS lines across all plots.
 It is noteworthy that compared to the trajectory method, the vectorization method requires double the number of qubits and a bigger operator pool size with non-nearest neighbor coupling.
 Hence, the ansatz there is more complex and more expensive to generate.
-For instance, we utilized $r = 10^{-4}$ to generate the results for the $N=8$ problem (with $8$ physical qubits), while we had to decrease $r = 10^{-6}$ for the vectorization $N=4$ problem (also with $8$ physical qubits) to ensure enough operators were included in the simulation (See Appendix~\ref{app:vec_figs} for more data).
+For instance, $r = 10^{-4}$ was used to run the ($N=8$) trajectory problem (with $8$ physical qubits), whereas for the ($N=4$) vectorized problem (also with $8$ physical qubits), $r$ had to be reduced to $10^{-6}$ ($10^{-7}$ for the amplitude damping model) to ensure enough operators were included in the simulation (See Appendix~\ref{app:vec_figs} for more data).
 This implies that the effective Schr\"odinger equation generated by the vectorization method poses a greater challenge for the UAVQDS than the one produced by the trajectory method.
 This introduces an additional trade-off between the vectorization and trajectory methods, in addition to computational space (number of qubits) and execution time (number of trajectories).

 We further investigate the error of the vectorization UAVQDS in Fig.~\ref{fig:n4_err_scaling}.
 To quantify the error, we define an infidelity measure $D$ as the trace-norm distance between the solution of UAVQDS and the exact solution at the end of the evolution, given by